phillipsja/rails-sample-app/README.md

 -Rails allows us to define custom routing rules, thereby providing named routes.
 -Integration tests effectively simulate a browser clicking from page to page.

+#5.1.2 Add bootstrap sass and some custom css

+Note that the added file "custom.scss" is a sass file (added by me) and will be included in the "asset pipeline" by default (by nature of the location ~/app/assets/stylesheets)